rpanch1/Jumble/README.md

 ./jumble dictionary-small.txt OR ./jumble dictionary-big.txt

-After the program sets up its internal data structures, it enters a simple interactive loop which behasves as follows:
+After the program sets up its internal data structures, it enters a simple interactive loop which behaves as follows:

  - The user either enters a string of characters (jumbled version) or types ctrl-d to terminate the interactive loop.